Montrelwilson/SQL-in-R-/README.md

 The Toy story analysis has 2 other data sets "Sales2017" and "Sales2019".
 Unfortunately even with suppression they are too big.

-In BCCG Analysis is missing data set becasue too big
+In BCCG Analysis the data sets "Invoice Sales" & "Sales" are not uploaded becasue the data set was too big.